 The tank crews circled their tanks.
 Each tank fired an armor-piercing shell into the engine of the tank in front of it.
 They also opened the gasoline cocks inside the tank compartments and dropped hand grenades into the tanks.
 Most of the company waited in their bivouac for the Japanese to make contact, while others attempted to reach Corregidor which had not surrendered.

 It was at this time that Ernest made the decision to attempt to reach Corregidor.
-He and other members of the company made their way to the coast.
+He and other members of the company – one being Campbell Sadler – made their way to the coast.
 They found a boat, got the engine running, and convinced the owner, at gunpoint, to take them to Corregidor.
+While they were attempting to reach the island Japanese artillery and planes shelled and bombed them in an attempt to sink the boat.
+When they got closer to Corregidor, the planes stopped attacking since they were in the range of the island’s anti-aircraft guns.
 As they approached the island, they signaled it with a flashlight.
 They finally received a response that told them how to get through the island’s minefield.

 It was at that time, in May, that his parents received a letter from the War Department.